Added to Saved items

 You can usually treat stomach-related symptoms at home

 Your pharmacist can suggest further treatment options if symptoms of diarrhoea continue beyond 5-7 days and vomiting beyond 1-2 days.
-You should also seek their advice if you notice signs of dehydration (such as urine that's dark in colour and strong in smell).
+You should also seek their advice if you notice signs of dehydration, such as urine that's dark in colour and strong in smell.

 They may recommend:

 Stomach bugs and viruses that can cause common upset stomach symptoms like diarrhoea, vomiting, and pain can be very contagious.
-You or your child should stay at home and avoid going into work or school for 48 hours after your symptoms have cleared.
+You or your child should stay at home and avoid going into work or school for 48 hours after the symptoms have cleared.

 Are you protected against flu?